WhatSock/apex/README.md

 <!----><a name="changelog" tabindex="-1"></a>
 ## Change log:

-2023.7.27 (Iron Sunrise): Updated the DC lifecycle process within core 4X to automatically detect when a Velocity animation is running so that it can be properly reversed when autoCloseSameWidget is true.
+2023.8.12 (Iron Sunrise): Updated the DC lifecycle process within core 4X to automatically detect when a Velocity animation is running so that it can be properly reversed when autoCloseSameWidget is true.
 Updated modules: Datepicker, Menu, Straylight.
+Added DC.abortLoad within core 4X.

 2023.7.14 (Blade Runner): Added the global $A.isAnimating flag to identify when a Velocity animation is currently running, plus the DC.isAnimating flag to indicate when a specific DC object is running an animation.